martinlee014/https-github.com-martinlee014-pinseeker_APP/README.md

 # 2. Add all files to the staging area
 git add .

-# 3. Commit the changes (Version 7.17.0)
+# 3. Commit the changes (Version 7.17.1)
-git commit -m "chore: bump version to 7.17.0 and stabilize runtime"
+git commit -m "fix: restore annotation toolbar and map interaction v7.17.1"

 # 4. Ensure you are on the main branch
 git branch -M main